 The programme is developed to position you, upon successful completion, for an accelerated career pathway to potentially become a future nursing leader, clinical expert, educator or researcher within the profession.

 It may be possible to use your qualification to work overseas, which would be subject to competitive application, availability, meeting any applicable visa requirements and additional costs may apply.

 Where our graduates work

 By accepting your offer of a place and enrolling with us, a Student Contract will be formed between you and the university.
-A copy of the 2021/22 Contract can be found here.
+The 2023/24 Contract is currently being updated so please revisit this page before submitting your application.
 The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that the university will owe to you.
 You should read the Contract before you accept an offer of a place and before you enrol at the university.